Singapore Savings Bond (SSB) Review 2024—What are the Interest Rates and How to Buy

-Singapore Savings Bond Review
+Singapore Savings Bond (SSB) Review 2024

-1. Singapore Savings Bond interest rates (August 2022)
+1. Singapore Savings Bond interest rates (April 2024)

 2. Singapore Savings Bond calculator

-3. What are Singapore Savings Bonds or SSB?
+4. What are Singapore Savings Bonds or SSB?

-4. How to buy Singapore Savings Bonds
+5. How to buy Singapore Savings Bonds

-5. How to sell (redeem) Singapore Savings Bonds
+6. How to sell (redeem) Singapore Savings Bonds

-6. Are Singapore Savings Bonds worth buying now?
+7. Are Singapore Savings Bonds worth buying now?

-7. What are the alternatives to Singapore Savings Bonds?
+8. What are the alternatives to Singapore Savings Bonds?

-8. A final note on Singapore government bonds (or SGS bonds)
+9. A final note on Singapore government bonds (or SGS bonds)

-1. Singapore Savings Bond interest rates (August 2022)
+1. Singapore Savings Bond interest rates (April 2024)

 Let’s cut to the chase — you probably want to know what sort of returns you’re looking at if you buy an SSB.
 This is easy to get hold of.
 Just check the official website for published SSB interest rates.
 New bonds are issued every month, and the interest rates vary.

-Tenure (year) Average Interest Per Year
+Tenure (year) Average Interest Per Year (%) Average Return Per Year (%)

 10 years can seem like a long period to have your money stashed away.
-Contrary to what most people might believe, you don’t have to commit to the entire 10-year long tenure.
+Contrary to what most people might believe, you don’t have to commit to the entire 10-year-long tenure.
 If you decide to withdraw earlier, you will be able to do so with no penalty.
 You will only incur a $2 transaction fee.

 2. Singapore Savings Bond calculator

-Anyhow, here’s a table of how much interest you will earn at the end of every year:
+Here’s the recalculated table of how much interest you will earn at the end of every year:

 Tenure (year) Average Interest Per Year Cumulative Interest on $10,000 Principal